tlvlp/shellingo/README.md

 ```

 ## How to add vocabularies/questions

-> Shellingo will read all files under the [Input paths](#input-paths).
-> Make sure not to mix languages, or if you do indicate the language in each file name or question :)
-> All the questions will be presented in a random order.
-Each word will be repeated until a correct answer is given.

 - Create a text file and add one word/question per row and provide the expected answer,
 separated with a pipe **|** character.